createchaos/arc_574/README.md

 cd (insert here the path you just copied in step 4) git clone https://github.com/createchaos/abb_communication.git
 ```
 6) A folder was just created in Documents > GitHub called abb_communication.
 Copy the path for the abb_communication folder.
+Run the following commands by copying them one at a time into Anaconda Prompt.
+Press enter after each line.

 ```
 cd (insert here the path you just copied in step 6)